damianhakert/damianhakert.github.io/README.md

 automatically:

 1. Go to the root directory of `www-gitlab-com`
+1. Create a new branch: `git checkout -b press-release-branch`
-1. Run `rake new_press`.
+1. Run the following:

+    ```
+    rake new_press
+    ```

-You will be asked two questions, 1) the `date` of the press release in ISO format,
-2) the `title` of the press release.
+    You will be asked two questions, 1) the `date` of the press release in ISO format, 2) the `title` of the press release.

-These data will be used to automatically create a new file `source/press/releases/{date}-{title}.html.md` and will also populate `data/press.yml` with the right information.
+    These data will be used to automatically create a new file `source/press/releases/{date}-{title}.html.md` and will also populate

-In the end, all you have to do is fill in the content of the press release file and submit your changes to GitLab with a merge request.
+    `data/press.yml` with the right information.

+1. Add content to the new press release file according to our [Markdown guide][md].
+1. Add the changed files and commit the changes:

+    ```
+    git add data press
+    git commit -m "New press release"
+    git push origin press-release-branch
+    ```

+1. Create a new merge request.

 #### Manually create a new press release page